openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines/instance_guidelines.rst

 - Reference matching InterLex terms where available (as preferred or additional ontology identifiers).
 - Reference matching INCF KnowledgeSpace entries where available (as preferred or additional cross-references).

 - For specific instance types, use the following preferred ontologies:
-  - UBERON:
+  - UBERON
     - AgeCategory
     - AnatomicalCavity
     - MuscularStructure